-The majority (i.e. 77 to 80%) of days of care provided are family-based in each of the years under review.
+The majority, 73-82% of days of care provided by the Children's Aid Society of Sarnia and the County of Lambton are family-based in each of the years under review.

 These data are compiled and analyzed by the Ontario Association of Children's Aid Societies through the Ministry Quarterly Reports.
-They represent 44 of 47 Ontario Children's Aid Societies.